 Yes, a diamond engagement ring does symbolize everlasting love and a lifetime commitment.
 But that doesn’t mean you have to spend a lifetime paying for it!
 What to spend is completely up to you and only you know what makes sense for your particular situation.
 Fortunately, diamonds are available in a wide range of qualities, sizes, and prices – and each diamond or gemstone is unique – so you’re bound to find one you’ll both love at a cost you are comfortable with.

-Although diamond cutters frequently create new shapes to accommodate unusual rough crystals, the most common diamond shapes used for diamond jewelry are round, pear, heart, marquise, oval, emerald and princess cuts.
-There are other gemstone shapes used as side or accent stones in jewelry, such as baguette, tapered baguette and trillion.
+Although diamond cutters frequently create new shapes to accommodate unusual rough crystals, the most common diamond shapes used for diamond jewellery are round, pear, heart, marquise, oval, emerald and princess cuts.
+There are other gemstone shapes used as side or accent stones in jewellery, such as baguette, tapered baguette and trillion.
+You can read more about Diamond Shapes in our handy guide.

 YES.
 We offer a comprehensive bespoke service, so apart from handcrafting everything it also means we source LOOSE DIAMONDS and GEMSTONES to order too.
 So do contact us because its all part of the service!
 We can even set your stone in our “Proposal Ring” for FREE.